“Have a Go”

 before he progressed and

-became a
+became a Vice-President

-Magic Circle, and also
+of the Magic Circle, and

-magic tricks and illusions
+also magic tricks and

-various magicians including
+magicians including

-David Nixon, Tommy Cooper
+David Nixon, Tommy

-and Paul Daniels.
+Cooper and Paul Daniels.

-And he woouldn’t have
+And he wouldn’t have

 known that his cousin,

-Graham Howard, would one
+Graham Howard, would

-day be the Shrine’s
+years as the Shrine’s

 Honorary Photographer!